 - Is medication the best option for treating my depression?

 - Am I willing to tolerate unwanted side effects?

 - What non-drug treatments might help my depression?

-- Do I have the time and motivation to pursue other treatments such as therapy and exercise?
+- Do I have the time and motivation to pursue other treatments such as therapy and self-help?

 - What self-help strategies might reduce my depression?

-- If I decide to take medication, should I pursue therapy as well?
+- If I decide to take medication, should I pursue therapy and alternative treatments as well?

 Questions to ask your doctor

 - How much mental health care training have you had?

 - Are there any medical conditions that could be causing my depression?